arnav9112/aws-iam-lab/README.md

 ##  Built By

-This project is part of my journey to transition from beginner to **Cloud Security Engineer**, targeting roles at top cybersecurity companies like Zscaler.
+This project is part of my journey to transition from beginner to **Cloud Security Engineer**.
 I’ll be adding new modules, writing blog posts, and sharing insights along the way.

 Stay tuned — and feel free to fork, learn, or contribute 🔐